-Deirdre Nansen McCloskey (born 1942) is an American economist and philosopher.
-She is also transgender and made a gender transition in 1995 in the midst of a distinguished career, described in her 1999 book Crossing: A Memoir.
+Deirdre Nansen McCloskey is an American economist and philosopher.
+McCloskey is also transgender and made a gender transition in 1995 in the midst of a distinguished career, described in the 1999 autobiography Crossing: A Memoir.

 In 2003, McCloskey helped lead efforts to combat the academic exploitation of sex and gender minorities following the publication of The Man Who Would Be Queen by J. Michael Bailey.